zamiul20/Basal-Library/definitions.md

 <3গT 15, 7, 6, 4, 0 x <3T 2, 1, 2, 0 = <3T 12011010200 = <10T 101430
 ```

-### Gist of what the basal attributes do:
-The base's value determines the value exponentiated by the index.

-The polarity determines the effect of every other digit, positionally.
-(See [Polarity](Documentation/Base_Attributes/Polarity.md))

-The format sets the base's digit-limit rule as true or false.
-Regular - True ; Discrete - False

-The echo determines the order of the digits, algorithm to move them to and back is positional.
-(See [Echo](Documentation/Base_Attributes/Echo.md))

-The velocity determines the change in index per digit.
-(See [Velocity](Documentation/Base_Attributes/Velocity.md))

-The direction determines if the MSD (Most Significant Digit) is the left-most, or the right-most.
-<10T 123 = 123 = 321 T10>

 ### What can be a digit:
 A digit is any value in the collection, represented by the base of the plane (default is <10T - denary).